-2) Subject to the requirements of Section S2.6.1, for all bituminous surface course materials permitted in Appendix A2, the PSV of all precoated chippings and the coarse aggregate in all mixes used without pre-coated chippings at the running surface shall comply with the requirements of Table S2.7.
+3) For all bituminous surface course materials permitted in Appendix A2, the PSV of all pre-coated chippings and the coarse aggregate in all mixes used without pre-coated chippings at the running surface shall comply with the requirements of Table S2.7.
 The coarse aggregate in all mixes used with pre-coated chippings at the running surface shall have a minimum PSV of 45.
 The PSV shall be tested in accordance with BS EN 1097-8.